-“It’s an honor to see where how we have grown and to watch the team now take hold of this work and continue to make a difference in building a more sustainable STEM workforce.” – Edie Fraser
+“It’s an honor to see where we and how we have grown and to watch the team now take hold of this work and continue to make a difference in building a more sustainable STEM workforce.” – Edie Fraser

 STEMconnector began with a simple idea.
 In the late fall of 2010, one of my former clients (I was working at Diversified Search at the time) and I began talking about the emerging STEM talent crisis and thinking about what we could do to tackle it.
 It’s not that STEM education had not been a national and global priority already – the term was coined by the National Science Foundation (NSF) in 2001, and K-12 and higher education had been focusing on building their STEM curricula to better prepare students for an evolving workforce for over a decade.
 But despite over more than one trillion dollars invested by the private sector in STEM education, no one organization had aggregated a plan for building the pathway to STEM jobs or had developed an information hub across which to share best practices, products, and services, and thus, STEMconnector was born.
 Organizations understood that it was important to invest, but they weren’t exactly sure what they should invest in, when to do it, or how to ensure the most impact.
 STEMconnector created a platform of information-sharing and access that allowed a talented cross-sector network of leaders to collaborate and problem-solve across industries.